 Renewal applications enjoy faster processing times due to established employment relationships.
 Simplified documentation requirements and continuous work authorisation provide practical benefits over new applications.

-When a New Application is Required
+When a New Application is Necessary

 Change of employer necessitates a new application submission.
 Significant salary reductions, long employment gaps, or category downgrades may trigger new application requirements.

-Cost Comparison
+Cost and Time Comparison

 Renewal fees typically cost less than new applications when considering hidden costs and additional requirements.
 Long-term financial planning should account for renewal cycles and potential category changes.